techidaily/site-win11-tips/source/_posts/efficiently-linking-drives-on-new-windows-version.md

 ## Configure Network Discovery in Windows

- Windows has a feature called[network discovery](https://www.makeuseof.com/windows-network-discovery-turn-on-off/) that allows your computer to discover and access other devices on the same network, such as computers, servers, and printers.
+ Windows has a feature called [network discovery](https://www.makeuseof.com/windows-network-discovery-turn-on-off/) that allows your computer to discover and access other devices on the same network, such as computers, servers, and printers.

  This allows you to share any file or folder with other devices on the same network.
 Before mapping a network drive, make sure that network discovery is enabled on your computer.